 The University of Wisconsin-Madison is home to more than 100 faculty and scientists pursuing diverse interests in water, including many large, interdisciplinary research initiatives.
 Water-focused graduate degree programs cover watershed and ecosystem management and restoration; water quality and emerging contaminants; water treatment, infrastructure and engineering; and agricultural water management.
 The university is home to the Aquatic Sciences Center, Center for Limnology and the Water Science and Engineering Lab.
 Contact: James Hurley, email@example.com.

 A pioneer in water-focused research, the University of Wisconsin-Milwaukee’s School of Freshwater Sciences is the largest institution of its kind on the Great Lakes.
-In addition to traditional PhD and MS programs, and an undergraduate program, the school offers a non-thesis Professional Science Master’s track with a 98% job placement success rate.
+The School offers a bachelors degree program, two masters degree programs and a PhD.
 The School also hosts a Great Lakes research fleet and the Centers for Water Policy and Great Lakes Genomics.
 Core strengths include Great Lakes and coastal ecosystem management, water quality and environmental toxicology, groundwater and atmospheric expertise, collaborations with industry, sensor development and observing systems.
-Contact: J. Val Klump, email@example.com.
+UWM also offers a bachelors degree program in environmental engineering, which includes the study of water-related issues such as safe drinking water, water pollution and waste management.

 The University of Wisconsin-Oshkosh is home to the state-certified Environmental Research and Innovation Center (ERIC), which conducts water testing and runs long-term research sites in Oshkosh, Eagle River, Sturgeon Bay and Manitowoc.
 The university offers BS, MS and other water-related educational programs, including multidisciplinary options, in environmental engineering technology, biology, geology, chemistry and more.
 Students have hands-on opportunities in both the lab and field, and access to 50-plus paid water-related internships each year.
 Areas of focus include recreational water and sustainable stormwater treatment technology innovation.
 Contact: Greg Kleinheinz, firstname.lastname@example.org.